-If you’ve been diagnosed with stress urinary incontinence (SUI), you’re not alone.
+If you have been diagnosed with stress urinary incontinence (SUI), you are not alone.
 SUI is a common and treatable condition.

 If you suffer from another type of incontinence, such as urge or mixed incontinence, click here to learn about other treatment options.